Hatch Act permits issue advocacy by doctors of optometry

 State and local government employees would be subject to the laws and regulations of their state, county or municipality regarding political activity.
 Typically, these rules can be expected to be similar to federal rules, except for jobs that are explicitly political patronage positions, which is no longer common.
 To the extent their work is funded by the federal government, state/local employees would also be subject to Hatch Act restrictions.

-The AOA's single-largest annual advocacy event, AOA on Capitol Hill, is taking place in conjunction with Optometry's Meeting® 2023 in Washington, D.C.
-Registration is required for both events to participate in AOA on Capitol Hill, and participation is open to all advocacy-minded doctors, as well as a limited number of optometry students.
+The AOA’s single-largest annual advocacy event, AOA on Capitol Hill, is April 14-16, in Washington, D.C., and participation is open to all advocacy-minded AOA member doctors and optometry students.
+Register by Friday, March 15.

 Related News